 - Connect patients, families and medical teams via FaceTime of WhatsApp video call

-- Provide advice and support about COVID-19
+- Provide advice and support

 - Support relatives who are anxious about discharge home